semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 ### Handling line-based input

-Many simple configuration formats are a collection of key/value pairs delimited by newlines.
-For example, we would like to extract the `password` value from the following made-up input:
+This section explains how to use Semgrep's generic mode to match single lines of code using ellipsis metavariable.
+Many simple configuration formats are collections of key and value pairs delimited by newlines.
+For example, to extract the `password` value from the following made-up input:

 ```
 username = bob